Flag of West Virginia: Official description

+The 1929 West Virginia Senate Joint Resolution No. 18 defines the state flag as follows:

+The proportions of the flag of the State of West Virginia shall be the same as those of the United States ensign; the field shall be pure white, upon the center of which shall be emblazoned in proper colors, the coat-of-arms of the State of West Virginia upon which appears the date of the admission of the State into the Union, also with the motto, 'Montani Semper Liberi' (Mountaineers Are Always Free).
+Above the coat-of-arms of the State of West Virginia there shall be a ribbon lettered, 'State of West Virginia,' and arranged appropriately around the lower part of the coat-of-arms of the State of West Virginia a wreath of Rhododendron maximum in proper colors.
+The field of pure white shall be bordered by a strip of blue on four sides.

+Symbolism

 The current state flag of West Virginia consists of a pure white field bordered on four sides by a stripe of blue.
 The white of the field symbolizes purity, while the blue border represents the Union.
 The center of the state flag is emblazoned with the state's coat of arms, a stylized version of the Great Seal of West Virginia.
 The lower half of the state flag is wreathed by two tethered swags of Rhododendron maximum, the state flower of West Virginia.
 Across the top of the state flag is an unfurled red ribbon with the constitutional designation "State of West Virginia", and across the bottom of the state flag is a tied red ribbon with the state's Latin motto Montani Semper Liberi (English: "mountaineers are always free").

 The state's coat of arms in the center of the flag symbolizes the principal pursuits and resources of West Virginia.
 In the center is an ivy-draped boulder that has been inscribed "June 20, 1863," the date of West Virginia's admission to the Union as a state.
 In front of the boulder lie two crossed hunting rifles and a Phrygian cap (or "Cap of Liberty") to illustrate the importance of the state's fight for liberty.
 Two men, a farmer and a miner, stand on either side of the boulder and represent agriculture and industry.
 The farmer stands on the left with an ax and plow before a cornstalk and a sheaf of wheat.
 The miner stands on the right with a pickaxe and, behind him, two barrels, an anvil and sledge hammer.